Qarik-Group/tensorflow-boshrelease/README.md

-# BOSH release for tensorflow
+# Run Tensorflow on any infrastructure using BOSH

+Deploy this BOSH release to bring up Tensorflow on any supported infrastructure (vSphere, Google Compute, Amazon EC2, Microsoft Azure, OpenStack, and more).

-This BOSH release and deployment manifest deploy a cluster of tensorflow.
+**STATUS:** This BOSH release packages tensorflow and its python dependencies and makes python/tensorflow available.
+See [Usage](#usage) section.
+I'm still investigating useful ways to use a cluster of Tensorflow servers.

 ## Install